 to obtain a copy of that week's RADIO TIMES - because therein was printed a coupon which enabled aspiring secret agents to send off for a MAN FROM U.N.C.L.E.
 ID card.
 As any child of the '60s will recall, TMFU was the big hit of the time on British (and American) TV, and every kid in the land wanted to be an U.N.C.L.E. agent.
 I still remember the address - 58 St. James' Street, London, SW1.
-We sent off for quite few cards over the course of the next few months, I can tell you.
-Sadly none of them survived, but for those of you in a similar predicament, predicament, dry your tears - the heartache is over.
+We sent off for quite a number of cards over the course of the next few months, I can tell you.
+Sadly none of them survived, but for those of you in a similar predicament, dry your tears - the heartache is over.